MCBANKSKE/filament-sms-notifier/README.md

 }
 ```

-## 📊 Filament Widget
+## 📊 Filament Integration

-The package includes a ready-to-use widget for sending test SMS messages directly from your Filament admin panel.

-### Adding the Widget to a Page
+### Adding the Test SMS Widget

-Add the widget to your Filament page's `getHeaderWidgets` or `getFooterWidgets` method:
+Add the test SMS widget to any Filament page:

 ```php
 use MCBANKSKE\FilamentSmsNotifier\Filament\Widgets\SendTestSmsWidget;